dimchee/Bookaton/Readme.md

 Navigate to it's page  in browser, navigate to `Settings` pane, then under `Actions` tab go to `General`.
 Under `Workflow permissions` select `Read and write permissions`, and Save changes.
+- If you don't want to be spamed by notifications, Click on `Unwatch` button and select `Ignore`
 - You are ready to add Your `.pdf` File to the root of repository, and name it `Book.pdf`, for example like this:
 ```sh